 Melt the remaining 3 tablespoons of butter in another skillet and add the bread crumbs, stirring until they are coated.
 Cook stirring often until lightly toasted, about 4 minutes.
 Set aside.

 Fold the leek and cream mixture into the chopped broccoli.
-Sprinkle the parmesan cheese over the bread crumbs and mix them together.
 Spoon the bread crumb mixture over the broccoli.
 Bake in a 350 degree oven for 30 minutes.
 Remove from oven, cool and refrigerate overnight.

 Cover with a lid or foil and reheat in a 350 oven for 20 minutes or until hot.